waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 Specification of requirements (draft)
 -------------------------------------

-More to be added later.
+More is to be added to this section later.

 Make all of the argumentation and discussion publicly accessible.
 This will support a secondary function of having a kind of encyclopedia of arguments